 The managers regularly meet with existing and potential Nordic portfolio companies.
 At these meetings, they engage in dialogue concerning the companies’ overall strategy, financial performance, capital structure and the company’s performance and strategy concerning sustainability.
 Dialogue topics include the risks and opportunities associated with the business.
 The environmental and social impact of the portfolio companies, matters related to corporate governance and related issues are also discussed at these meetings.

-The managers base these dialogues on internal and external analyses of the companies' overall strategy and their financial performance and internal and external sustainability analyses.
+The managers base these dialogues on internal and external analyses of the companies’ overall strategy, financial performance and internal and external sustainability analys.
 In dialogues relating to environmental, social and governance topics, the managers are supported, in addition to the internal analysis, by external service providers that examine the relevant portfolio companies based on sustainability aspects.
 Corporate dialogue is an important part of the investment process and also contributes to new investment ideas.
 In cases where Catella Fonder is both a shareholder and a lender, the fund managers consult before the company dialogue and any advocacy work.

 From a risk perspective, portfolio companies that have heightened risks in the sustainability area are prioritised in these dialogues.
 Fund managers draw attention to shortcomings in sustainability work and promote improvements in portfolio companies that have received low sustainability scores.
 Our selected external providers of sustainability data evaluate corporate sustainability programmes and monitor current controversies and problems.
 The chief sustainability officer should be an expected discussion partner for the managers when they are gathering information about portfolio companies related to sustainability.